 - Boyarsky BJ, Chiang TP-Y, Ou MT, et al. Antibody response to the Janssen COVID-19 vaccine in solid organ transplant recipients.
 Transplantation 2021;105;e82-3.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Heart Transplant, Hypertension
+Clinical Topics: Cardiac Surgery, COVID-19 Hub, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Heart Transplant, Hypertension

 Keywords: Heart Failure, COVID-19, Antilymphocyte Serum, Transplantation, Ethnic Groups, Pandemics, Antibody Formation, RNA, Messenger, Follow-Up Studies, Heart Transplantation, Organ Transplantation, Lung Transplantation, Immunosuppression, Vaccination, Morbidity, Diabetes Mellitus, Hypertension, Headache, Hypersensitivity, Fatigue, World Health Organization, Epinephrine, B-Lymphocytes, T-Lymphocytes